dimapaloskin/playcap/README.md

 The overall chain is quite simple.
 We create `Context`, then we create a `Device` based on `Context` and pass `data callback` (the function which will process audio) to the created device.

 The `data callback` is a function that takes `input` in `output`.
 And the input and output are just arrays of `Float32Array`.
 Each `Float32Array` represents the audio channel,  so the `output` array for 2 channels device will contain two `Float32Array` elements.
 You can notice that we don't have any information about the device in data callback (e.g. sample rate, delta, current time), so you can manage it manually (it will be probably added in future versions).
-For now, it is also impossible to specify an audio backend for `Context`, but this problem in the roadmap.

 ### Dealing with device types